The Power Of Friendship: Enhancing Mental And Physical Health

 Social media and friendship

-Social media can enable us to keep up with old friends' lives, make new connections, share interests and experiences, and enable communication.
+Social media has the power to keep up with old friends' lives, make new connections, share interests and experiences, and enable communication.
 Social media can also help individuals learn more about their friends.
 While previous studies suggested that the human brain could comfortably maintain approximately 150 relationships, newer research suggests that this number may be flexible, as "the brain can be trained in having more social contacts."

 The detrimental effects of social media

-While it can have many benefits, social media can also encourage less in-person interaction and promote a more superficial, curated version of our lives, which can lead to disconnection and induce feelings of envy when people compare themselves to others.
+While it can have many benefits, social media also has the power encourage less in-person interaction and promote a more superficial, curated version of our lives, which can lead to disconnection and induce feelings of envy when people compare themselves to others.

 For example, findings indicate an increase in loneliness and depression among adolescents—a demographic group that tends to make extensive use of social media.